 An opportunity shall be provided for all staff members to acquire, develop, and maintain the knowledge and skills necessary to properly administer life-saving techniques and first aid, including the Heimlich maneuver, cardiopulmonary resuscitation, and the use of an automated external defibrillator, in accordance with a nationally recognized certifying organization.
-Physical fitness facilities' staff must be trained in cardiopulmonary resuscitation and use of an automate staff and the same accordance with a nationally recognized certifying organization.
+Physical fitness facilities' staff must be trained in cardiopulmonary resuscitation and use of an automated external defibrillator.